-In fact, knowing that is exactly what might make you feel a bit overwhelmed.
-That's understandable because the truth is that you probably don’t have all that much experience managing complex and difficult projects, let alone projects as high stakes as applying to college.
-So how do you tackle that?
+So, you might be feeling just the teensiest bit overwhelmed.
+After all, most 17-year-olds don’t have all that much experience managing complex and difficult projects, let alone projects as high stakes as applying to college.

-Of course, you can do it better if you take advantage of the resources that are out there to help you.
+The good news is that you are ready – you’ve been preparing for this for the last 16 or 17 years.
+The better news is that you don’t have to do it alone.
+There are tons of resources out there to help you.
 Like your parents, teachers, and college counselors.
 Like admissions officers.
 Like websites, apps, and books.
 Like this series.

 An important heads up: A lot of the work you’ll be doing in the application process is front-loaded.
 It will get less intense as the weeks go by, we promise.

-SET UP A GMAIL OR OTHER FREE EMAIL ACCOUNT THAT YOU USE EXCLUSIVELY FOR APPLYING TO COLLEGE
+2. SET UP A GMAIL OR OTHER FREE EMAIL ACCOUNT THAT YOU USE EXCLUSIVELY FOR APPLYING TO COLLEGE.

+A good portion of your communication with colleges will be electronic.
 Setting up a dedicated email address offers two advantages.
 First, you can create a professional, appropriately serious email identity that is worthy of an applicant to a top U.S. college, and you can still have whatever email identity you want for other purposes.
-Second, by setting up a separate email account you have also set up an automatic “filing” system for your college related emails, because those are the ONLY emails that will come to this email address (so long as you maintain the discipline of using that address only for this purpose).
+Second, by setting up a separate email account you have also set up an automatic “filing” system for your college related emails, because those are the ONLY emails that will come to this email address (as long as you maintain the discipline of using that address only for this purpose).

 One of the problems with figuring out your filing system is that the information will come in many forms — snail mail, email, voicemail, notes, internet research, hard copy brochures and folders, and text messages.
 Not only do you have to figure out how to store all this various information, you also have to figure out how to retrieve it when you need it.

 Finally, all of the colleges on your list should be affordable for you, meaning that between your family resources and the financial aid you are likely to get from the college, you can pay for it.
-Don’t assume the sticker price is what you’ll end up paying!
+But don’t make the mistake of assuming that the sticker price is what you’ll end up paying!
 Some colleges end up being dramatically cheaper after you’ve received a financial aid award, or if your annual family income falls below a certain level.

-WHAT YOU NEED TO KNOW ABOUT SCHOLARSHIP SEARCH SERVICES
+5. WHAT YOU NEED TO KNOW ABOUT SCHOLARSHIP SEARCH SERVICES.